relativitydev/relativity-api-documentation/Relativity.Transfer.SDK.md

 The Relativity Transfer .NET SDK package.

-## v1.12.0
+## v1.16.0

 ### Release Notes

-Added support for reporting of skipped/failed/succeeded files during synchronizations Fixed multiple vulnerabilities
+Added functionality to download a file or a directory from Relativity fileshare (legacy and ADLS based) Added support for reporting of skipped/failed/succeeded files during synchronizations Fixed numerous security vulnerabilities
+Fixed a few minor issues

 ### Supported Relativity Version Range